openstack/mistral/doc/source/main_features.rst

 -------------

 Any Mistral task regardless of its workflow type can optionally have configured policies.
-Policies itself control the flow of the task - for example, policy can delay task execution before task starts or after task completes.
+Policies control the flow of the task - for example, a policy can delay task execution before the task starts or after the task completes.

 YAML example
 ^^^^^^^^^^^^